 Indeed, there is a consensus among neuropsychologists, neurotoxicologists, herbalists and midwives that the quality of life of the mother directly impacts the vitality and mood of the baby.
 Awareness that a woman's emotional state during pregnancy affects her unborn child can be explained by the "fetal programming hypothesis," which theorizes that disturbing factors can affect the baby biologically.

-According to this theory, high levels of anxiety during a woman's pregnancy can predispose a child to attention deficits, hyperactivity, OCD, acting out and anxiety disorders.
-This hypothesis also posits that children whose mothers were depressed during pregnancy have a lifelong increased risk of mental illnesses, such as anxiety and mood disorders, which may be a result of reduced structural connectivity in the area of the brain that controls emotion.
+According to this theory, high levels of concern and stress during a woman's pregnancy can predispose a child to attention deficits and mood fluctuations.
+This hypothesis also posits that children whose mothers were experiences negative emotions during pregnancy have a lifelong increased risk of mental and mood issues, which may be a result of reduced structural connectivity in the area of the brain that controls emotion.

 Tips to Promote Wellness & Relaxation for Mother & Child